JoeSchmuck/Multi-Report/README.md

 2) Run standalone without Multi-Report.
 3) Schedules both Short and Long tests to be accomplished Daily, Weekly, and/or Monthly.
 4) Can schedule over 1000 drives to be tested (OMG!).
-5) Able to test ONLY Nvme while TrueNAS is not able to schedule NVMe SMART tests in the GUI.
+5) Able to test ONLY NVMe while TrueNAS is not able to schedule NVMe SMART tests in the GUI.